Moving Manufacturing

 and many others, both locally and nationally

-Conducted the annual Wage and Benefit Survey and report and conducted a Meet Up where an analysis of the results/trends were presented by member company CSH
+Conducted the annual Wage and Benefit Survey and report and conducted a Meet Up where an analysis of the results/trends were presented by member companies Spherion Staffing and Pride Staff

 Offered our successful Legal Services Plan, Workers Comp Group Rating Program, and OSHA training discount programs

-Offered the members-only Linked In group to foster the sharing of challenges, solutions, and best practices; 265 people have joined
+Offered the members-only DRMA Discussion Group via Linked In to foster information sharing of manufacturing challenges, solutions, and best practices; 267 members are participants of the discussion group

-Launched an annual sponsorship program to provide opportunities for members to elevate their brand presence throughout the DRMA network
+Executed the annual sponsorship program, providing opportunities for 10 members to elevate their brand presence throughout the DRMA network

-DRMA educated our members through sharing relevant industry information, hosting events, conducting workshops, and providing avenues to share knowledge while learning from other industry professionals.
+DRMA educated our members by sharing relevant industry information, hosting events, conducting workshops, and providing avenues to share knowledge while learning from other industry professionals.

-Published twice monthly News Bits newsletters to provide members information on DRMA activities and pertinent information from partner organizations
+Published News Bits newsletters twice a month to provide members with information on DRMA activities and pertinent information from partner organizations

-Held 2 breakfast events, 3 Shoptalk events (one celebrating workforce successes and honorees), 2 Happy Hour events, and 1 annual meeting
+Held 2 breakfast events (at MLA & Thompson Hine), 3 Shoptalk events (one celebrating workforce successes and honorees), 2 Happy Hour events, and 1 Annual Meeting

 Held 3 Manufacturing Operations Meet Ups, a roundtable discussion group for members